Tony Little

 Anthony Little (born September 16, 1956) is an American television fitness personality and businessman, who is best known for his fitness infomercial products.

 Little is a certified personal trainer and identifies himself as "America's Personal Trainer".
-The Florida Times-Union described him as being known for his "booming-voice enthusiasm" and long blond ponytail.
+The Florida Times-Union described him as being known for his "booming voice and enthusiasm" and long blond ponytail.
 Little is known for his use of the catchphrase he trademarked, "You can do it!"

 Biography

 Personal life

 As a child, Little and his mother were abandoned by his father, and he was raised by his mother in Fremont, Ohio.
 As an adult, he moved to St. Petersburg, Florida, to advance his personal fitness career.
 In 2009, Little married fitness model Melissa Hall.
 She delivered their twin sons, Cody and Chase, in Tampa on November 23, 2009.
 Little has two children from a prior marriage with Tracy Felix: daughter Tara (born ca. 1987) and son Trent (born ca. 1988).
 Little describes himself as an avid collector of antiques, classic cars, and obscure species of livestock.
-In 2022, Little was remarried to Michelle Lopresti.
+In 2022, Little married Michelle Lopresti.